catdad-experiments/dcraw-vendored/README.md

 ## License

 The original [`dcraw` code](https://www.cybercom.net/~dcoffin/dcraw/) by Dave Coffin is compiled without modifications.
 Regardless of modification, these modules are distributed under the GPL version 2 license, because that is what the header in the source code says and I do not want to get in trouble.

+To the extent possible under law, I am waiving all copyright and related or neighboring rights to the build scripts and build-related code in this repository.